|

 - KADEN:

-English variant of Caden, probably meaning
+Variant spelling of English Caden, probably meaning

 "little battle."